Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 where the *par value* is equal to 264 divided by the number of players - 66 for four players, 88 for three, and 132 for two.

+When using this zero-sum scoring method in **a two-player game**, the players should **empty the draw pile** at the end of the round by continuing to take turns playing a card from it until it is exhausted. **The scores will not remain zero-sum unless *all* cards are played and captured!**

+Alternatively, groups less inclined to gambling may prefer the following, much simpler additive scoring system:

+`Player's Score = Player's Total Card Points + Total Value of Player's Yaku`

+This system works strightforwardly for any number of players.
+In particular, there is no requirement to empty the draw pile at the end of the round, and two-player games with this scoring system may sometimes specify that the 8 remaining cards in the pile are not played.

-A 'Low Man Out' rule is commonly used in scoring; if the total value of any player's card points is 20 or less, then the round is considered a draw, and no players score any points.
+> A 'Low Man Out' rule is commonly used in scoring; if the total value of any player's card points is 20 or less, then the round is considered a draw, and no players score any points.
 Some versions require a player to announce at the beginning of the round that they intend to go for 'Low Man Out' in order for it to apply.
 This rule allows players with an extremely poor hand to attempt to force a draw, and prevent their opponents from scoring.

-For two players, this zero-sum system could be adjusted by using a 'par value' of 132 instead of 88, and requiring the players to empty the draw pile at the end of the round as previously mentioned (the scoring will not remain zero-sum unless *all* cards in the deck are played and captured).
-In practice, however, it is probably *much* less painful to use the following, straightforward system (which could also be used with three players in a non-gambling game):

-`Player's Score = Player's Total Card Points + Total Value of Player's Yaku`
+{.is-info}

 The player with the highest score at the end of the round becomes the dealer for the next round.
 (What should happen in the event of a tie here is, once again, unspecified.)
-After the desired number of rounds have been played, the player with the highest total score at the end of all the rounds is the winner.
+After the desired number of rounds have been played, the player with the highest total score at the end of all the rounds is the winner of the game.

 # Yaku
 As with all hanafuda games, there is variation in the set of allowed yaku.
 However, while point allotments differ, the sources used for this page are remarkably consistent in the following list.
 Many of these are classic yaku, found in several other games.